Journal of Semiconductors uses the IOP's Peer Review Policy (LAST UPDATED OCTOBER 2016).

 Refereeing stage

-Articles passing successfully through the pre-refereeing stage then begin formal peer review.
+Articles passing successfully through the pre-refereeing stage then begin formal peer review, , which is managed by an Editor from the journal's Editorial Board.

 Research papers submitted are generally sent to two independent referees who are asked to report on the quality, novelty, scientific rigour, significance to the field and presentation.
 (Non-paper article types, such as reviews, may differ.
 See the 'Specific article types' section below).